• Skip to main content

 In Moorea, we stayed at the charming Linareva Beach Resort.
 Situated overlooking the water, with majestic mountains rising up behind its small bungalows, you get way more than you thought possible when staying here.

-Tahiti good for Families, Family Friendly Resort Moorea, budget friendly accommodations Moorea, Linareva
+Is Tahiti good for Families, the family Friendly Resort Moorea, budget friendly accommodations Moorea, Linareva

 In one of my most obvious statements ever, this type of experience with nature is not easy to come by, and yet in The Islands of Tahiti, it’s seemingly everywhere.
 Within an hour of our arrival on the island of Moorea, we were swimming behind sea turtles and getting seriously up close with stingrays with Captain Taina Tours.